LukasWoodtli/WebPage/pelican/content/system_construction.md

     - Allocation of cells: `new` statement
     - Connection of cells: `connect` statement
     - Ports of cells can be delegated to the ports of the net: `delegate` statement
-    - Terminal or closed Cellnets (i.e Cellnets witout ports) can be deployed to hardware
+    - Terminal or closed Cellnets (i.e Cellnets without ports) can be deployed to hardware

 Terminal Cellnet Example